-what domain space, industry sector, segment they are in? ☐ how big in US Dollars is the market for the products and services sindustry sector or segment? sold into this domain or ☐ what is the "persona" / personality of the customer/client in this sector/segment? lue who are these customer / clients by title and function inside their organization? who specifically in the organization, by name, has the (budget) aupurchasing decisions? uthority to make what is their budget for these products or services they seek? what specific solutions do they seek from the marketplace?
-Ifrom which supplier(s) do they purchase those products or service es now? how many competitive suppliers are there in this ecosystem, industry sector/segment? what are their fears if they can not find solutions to their problem • what benefits do they perceived as valued? □ where do they go to learn about products and services? □andmore KNOW YOUR CUSTOMEK 4 "
+☐ what domain space, industry sector, segment they are in? ☐ how big in US Dollars is the market for the products and service industry sector or segment? s sold into this domain or ☐ what is the "persona" / personality of the customer/client in thi is sector/segment? who are these customer / clients by title and function inside the eir organization? who specifically in the organization, by name, has the (budget) appropriate purchasing decisions? authority to make ☐ what is their budget for these products or services they seek? ☐ what specific solutions do they seek from the marketplace? ☐ from which supplier(s) do they purchase those products or serv rices now? how many competitive suppliers are there in this ecosystem, in what are their fears if they can not find solutions to their proble ems? ☐ what benefits do they perceived as valued? □ where do they go to learn about products and services? □andmore KNOW YOUR CUSTOMER